AlbertoBarbado/unsupervised-outlier-transparency/README.md

 More information regarding the theory behind this method can be found within the corresponding paper.
 The Jupyter Notebooks show several examples about how to use the library.
+The notebooks are designed so they can be tested with services such as Google Colab.

 ## Authors